jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-14-sandinator.md

 ## Part 1

-> Given a series of walls as input, run a {{<wikipedia "falling sand">}} simulation until any new sand falls of the map.
+> Given a series of walls as input, run a [[wiki:falling sand]]() simulation until any new sand falls of the map.
 Count how many grains of sand we end up with.

 <!--more-->